NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/CapabilityStatements.page.md

 ---
 ## CapabilityStatements

-The `CapabilityStatement` that has been created specifically for use in pathology is described below.
+The following `CapabilityStatement` has been created specifically for use in pathology:

 <fql output="transpose">
   from